carpentries-lab/metagenomics-workshop/index.md

 > ## Frequently Asked Questions
-> Read our [FAQ](/metagenomics-workshop/faq/) to learn more about Data Carpentry's Genomics workshop, as an Instructor or a workshop host.
+> Read our [FAQ](/metagenomics-workshop/faq/) to learn more about Data Carpentry's Metagenomics workshop, as an Instructor or a workshop host.
 {: .callout}

 > ## Getting Started